 Getting a High Demand for Online Orders?
-Here’s What You Need to Know to Keep Customers Happy During Heavy Rushes
+Here’s What You Need to Know to Properly Manage Your Online Ordering Service During Heavy Rushes

 Hungry customers want to know exactly when their food will be ready for either pickup or delivery.
 In an ideal world, customers would get their orders as soon as possible, however, online orders have risen 63% increasing the average wait time.
 See what you can do to help keep your customers happy if you experience an unexpected rush to your restaurant with our top three tips below: